 Leukemia is cancer of the blood.
 It’s the most common form of cancer in childhood.
 The cancer cells grow in bone marrow and go into the blood.
 The bone marrow is the soft, spongy center of some bones.
 It makes blood cells.
 When a child has leukemia, the bone marrow makes abnormal blood cells that don’t mature.
 The abnormal cells are usually white blood cells (leukocytes).
 The bone marrow also makes fewer healthy cells.
 The abnormal cells reproduce very quickly.
 They don’t work the same as healthy cells.
-A child has symptoms when he or she has more abnormal cells and less normal cells.

 The types of blood cells include: